AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 			 self previousLayer backwardPropagateError ].
 ```

 The recursion end on the first hidden layer, which is the layer with no previous layer.
-Note that we do not explicitly model the input layer.
+Note that we do not explicitly model the input layer since there is no use of it.
 We also need the following helper method on the class `Neuron`:
 ```Smalltalk
 Neuron>>adjustDeltaWith: anError
 	delta := anError * (activationFunction derivative: output)